May 2023

 Our net zero strategy focuses on innovation that will facilitate an entire industry to reduce their emissions - whilst measuring, reporting, acting and educating internally.

-As members of Tech Zero, REA, the SME Climate hub, Tech Nation’s Net Zero 2.0 program, Zemo Partnership and as CGI Digital Climate Technology partners, we have a very real passion and very real platform to play our part in realising a greener future.
+As members of Tech Nation, REA, the SME Climate hub, Tech Nation’s Net Zero 2.0 program, Zemo Partnership and as CGI Digital Climate Technology partners, we have a very real passion and very real platform to play our part in realising a greener future.

 In your opinion, what’s the future looking like for faster public charging speeds?